MS MIS Career Checklist

 Within two to three months of graduation, you should no longer be looking at the “college hiring” section of company websites.
 Focus on immediate openings for experienced candidates.

-It is very important to inform the CRC of your employment status whether you are still searching, accepted employment, returning to a sponsoring employer or postponing your search.
+• It is important to inform the school of your employment status whether you are still searching, accepted employment, starting a business, going to graduate school, or postponing your search.

 You are a UB Bull forever